ParakhJaggi/HackTx/README.md

 # Readme
-This is the petfinder sample application.
+This is the hacktx sample application.

 ## Elastic Search
 This application uses elastic search as a data backend.
 To run the app you will have to either install elastic search locally or point to a remote elastic search instance.
 Configuration options are provided in `application.yml`.